HarisAbbasiWork/django-test-task/README.md

-# Basic CRUD API with Django Rest Framework
+# Test task: Build a Django CRUD API with Swagger Documentation

 A simple CRUD API implemented using Django and Django REST Framework.
 This project provides a basic setup for managing a weekly schedule with operations to Create, Read, Update, and Delete entries.